Use in Terminal

 If no default folder is saved, Desktop asks you to pick one and saves it for next time.
 This path uses the one:// deep link scheme and is macOS-only.

 For the dashboard flow, start with Send to app.
 For full command coverage, open CLI.
-For queued Codex runs on your machine, use Local Workers.
+For queued local agent runs on your machine, use Local Agents.